AriFordsham/GHCWiki/status/ghc-7.8.md

 ## Pending things to completion

 - Austin Seipp needs to upload the primops compatibility package for 7.8.
 This is is easy: mostly a copy of `compiler/utils/ExtsCompat64.hs` into a Cabal package.
-See also [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules). **In progress**.
+See also [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules).

 - Austin also still has a lingering patch for [\#7602](https://gitlab.haskell.org//ghc/ghc/issues/7602) to fix a large OS X performance regression, but it's still not merged.
 The basic gist is that the patch as written works for OS X 10.8.
-But in OS X 10.9 the TLS implementation changed, invalidating it, so investigation is needed.
+But in OS X 10.9 the TLS implementation changed, invalidating it, so some investigation is needed.

 - `-XTemplateHaskell` should now imply `-dynamic-too`, based on the discussions in [\#8180](https://gitlab.haskell.org//ghc/ghc/issues/8180).
 Austin is attempting to fix this by switching it on during module loading but it doesn't quite work yet.

+- **Pattern synonyms will make it**!
+Austin will merge them Real Soon Now, after making sure there's documentation, Haddock works, and the T's are crossed and I's dotted.

+- **New Haddock parser** will hopefully go in, but isn't guaranteed yet.
+Austin will work with Mateusz to try and get it in ASAP.

+## The Windows Conundrum

 - Dynamic GHCi ([\#3658](https://gitlab.haskell.org//ghc/ghc/issues/3658)).
 This is working in HEAD, and enabled if `DYNAMIC_GHC_PROGRAMS=YES`, which causes GHC itself to be built dynamically.
 Currently it's enabled by default if dynamic libraries are supported, except for FreeBSD and Windows.
-  On FreeBSD the reason it's disabled is due to a bug in FreeBSD's rtld.
-This has been fixed, but we're waiting for the fix to make it into releases.
-This might be in time for 7.8, but certainly will be for 7.10.
-See [\#7819](https://gitlab.haskell.org//ghc/ghc/issues/7819).
   On Windows, there are a few problems:

   - `-dynamic-too` doesn't work on Windows ([\#8228](https://gitlab.haskell.org//ghc/ghc/issues/8228))